It’s only 7 weeks to London Marathon and it’s been a week of highs and lows.

 My run the following day wasn’t much better but what had changed was my thinking.
 My legs hurt but after 7 miles the day before and a tough pilates session, I wasn’t surprised and was able to be a little more sensible in how I responded.

 Then Thursday, I got the kick I needed.
 Thanks to the Science in Sport team, I heard some great advice on nutrition and fuelling for training and the big day.
-I’ll be sharing this over the next few days.
+I’ve shared this here.
 Also included was a 5k at a speed much faster than I train at which showed me what I’d be capable of if I put the work in.
 And I got to meet Marcus who’s just completed Tokyo – do go check out his blog and instagram page @themarathonmarcus.

 So onwards and upwards and here’s to 50 days until the London Marathon!